Paul Masvidal: Personal life

 In May 2014, the Los Angeles Times did a front cover story on Masvidal's coming out as a homosexual along with fellow Cynic member Sean Reinert.
 For gay pride month June 2017, Masvidal talked to Billboard about his experiences as a gay man in the rock and metal community:"We were always outsiders as a metal band, not only sonically with our influences coming at it from a totally different direction, but we never wore the masculine badge as being tough guys or any of that.
 We oftentimes wore very colorful clothes, so we were just a little more eccentric and kind of outside the box..."

 In an interview for Tricycle magazine, Masvidal elaborated on the origins of Cynic's name, Buddhism and his creative process.

 Masvidal has been a vegetarian since 1989.

 Masvidal began work with his brother, Maheshananda, an established and influential teacher of Yoga and Ayurveda in 2018, offering Ayurvedic and CBD-based products with company More Life Market.

 Masvidal has most recently entered into the creation of physical objects, developing Orgonite related devices and sacred geometric amulets.
-His interest in Cosmology, Consciousness, Extra-terrestrials, UFOs, crop circles and their connection to his spiritual interests have become integral to his work as an artist.
+His interest in cosmology, consciousness, extra-terrestrials, UFOs, crop circles and their connection to his spiritual interests have become integral to his work as an artist.

 Gear

+Masvidal has owned and used many different types of guitars, amplifiers, amp modellers and effects over his career.
+He has also frequently modified his guitars, usually changing the pickups and adding additional electronics.

-Masvidal uses several Steinberger guitars.
-One model, a hand-painted swirl finish GM4T, was used by him in his early session work with metal bands.
-He has also used a black GM4T and a ZT3 while touring in support of Cynic's 2008 album Traced in Air.
+During his early career, Masvidal was closely associated with Steinberger guitars.
+One model, a hand-painted swirl finish GM4T, was used by him in his early session work with metal bands, as well as during his time in Death and the early period of Cynic.
+He used a black GM4T and a ZT3 while touring in support of Cynic's 2008 album Traced in Air.

-Masvidal lent his name to a line of signature instruments aptly named, Masvidalien Cosmo produced by Sweden's Strandberg Guitars and has been playing his signature Strandbergs publicly since 2013.
-He had his recording debut with this new Strandberg guitar on Cynic's 2014 release, Kindly Bent to Free Us.
-He was seen playing a Gibson SG and a Martin acoustic with Æon Spoke, and has been playing the Composite Acoustics Cargo publicly with his solo work.
-Masvidal also talked about the gear that he had used in the past and in the recent Cynic records in an interview with online publication Gear Gods.
+Masvidal used a Gibson SG and a Martin acoustic with Æon Spoke, radically departing from the headless Steinberger instruments people had associated with him in the past.

+In 2013, Masvidal began playing Strandberg Guitars.
+He lent his name to a line of signature Masvidalien instruments.
+These guitars were based on Strandberg's Boden and Varberg shapes, with various customisations to Masvidal's requests.

+Masvidal switched to playing and endorsing Kiesel Guitars in 2024.
+He exclusively plays models from Kiesel's line of headless guitars, including the Lightspeed electric guitar and the Zeus acoustic guitar.
+Strandberg Guitars founder Ola Strandberg wished him well on his new endorsement.

+Masvidal has also used the Composite Acoustics Cargo, typically for his solo work.

+Masvidal talked in detail about his gear in an interview with online publication Gear Gods.